Chillingly, most people who develop long COVID did not have particularly vicious cases of the virus initially.

 What actually happens is that Mastodon's "code sanitiser" strips everything out that Eugen Rochko doesn't deem old-school, original-gangsta, Twitter-like microblogging.
 Except a little text formatting since Mastodon 4.
 But this includes in-line images which Mastodon removes.

-In order for images in posts to make it to Mastodon in some way, Friendica, Hubzilla and (streams) make copies of inline images as file attachments because Mastodon does not strip file attachments away.
+some way, Friendica, Hubzilla and (streams) make copies of inline images as file attachments because Mastodon does not strip file attachments away.
 File attachments are how Mastodon does images.

 But even then, Mastodon only supports a maximum of four file attachments, even in incoming posts.
 Everything that goes beyond that is discarded entirely.